Journey to the River Sea: Plot

 The swapping is successful, and for a while, everything seems to be going fairly well.
 But then one day, Miss Minton disappears.
-She has plans to rescue Maia from the Carters by taking the place of Mademoiselle Lille, the governess to a Russian family, the Keminsky's, Maia's friends Sergei and Olga and their parents, the Count and Countess Keminsky.
+She has plans to rescue Maia from the Carters by taking the place of Mademoiselle Lille, the governess to a Russian family, the Keminskys, Maia's friends Sergei and Olga and their parents, the Count and Countess Keminsky.
 However, Maia, who Miss Minton eventually plans to take with her, does not know this and believes that she has been abandoned.
 While she is gone, the twins accidentally start a fire in the Carters' home.
 Mrs. Carter, distracted by Beatrice and Gwendolyn's fighting, accidentally spills insect repellent onto the oil lamp, burning the twins' bedroom and finally the whole house.
 The Carters are sent to the hospital in the river ambulance, but Maia is left on her own.
 She is found by Finn and he takes her on his boat, the Arabella, to embark on the adventure she had hoped for.

-Miss Minton and her friend, Professor Neville Glastonberry, chase after them by boat as well.
+Miss Minton and her friend, Professor Neville Glastonbury, chase after them by boat as well.
 They find the Xanti and for a short time, they live with them and are perfectly happy.
 One day, Maia is singing for the Xanti when the police from Manaus hear her voice and also find Miss Minton's corset, and, thinking they are rescuing Miss Minton, Maia, and the curator of the Natural History Museum, take them back to Manaus.

 Meanwhile, in England, Clovis confesses that he is not the heir and wishes to go home, which causes Sir Aubrey to have a heart attack.
 Finn goes to Westwood to help Clovis, but Clovis tells him that he has since told Sir Aubrey that his confession was simply a joke.
 Finn is relieved as this means he can return to Brazil.

 In the end, Mrs. Carter, Beatrice, and Gwendolyn return to England to become servants of their wealthy relative, Lady Parsons.
 Maia, Miss Minton, and Finn all return to Manaus and Clovis, under the assumed identity of Finn, is able to stay in England and becomes the heir to Westwood.